undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 - Replaced the placeholder icon.
 - Changed the first track's title font color to red.

-1.01 / May 13, 2023
-- Increased the displayed character limit for artist and album tags.
-First release.

-1.02 / May 14, 2023
-- Made the first track's font color red if it's the "now playing" track or white if it isn't.

 Known issues:
 - The skin stops loading data after too many manual refreshes.
 This has been an issue in the original skin as well.
 - The username needs to be set for each variant separately.
 Unfortunately, I don't see how I can resolve this.
-The original skin asked to input a username 3 times during editing in any variant.
+The original skin asked to input a username 3 times during editing in any variant, for each variant.

 To possibly do:
 - Make a right-aligned version.